 Monthly subscription plans are not even necessary (with the exception of paying for the equipment).
 BUT, if you want 24-7 monitoring (a must have), it starts at $30 a month.
 That’s one dollar a day to get the best in home security.
 And you do not even have to do anything!
-There is no hassle of wires as everything is wireless, the information is securely encrypted, and your home is on 24/7 watch even when you are away.
+Everything is wireless, the information is securely encrypted, and your home is on 24/7 watch even when you are away.

 If you are not the DIY type of person, Vivint will send out a professional to install the system for you, for as little as $50.
 I don’t know about you, but Vivint makes it quite appealing to get a home security monitoring system.

 When I was helping my parents pick out a security system for their new home in Idaho, I honestly do not know why we didn’t look in to a security company.
-I spent a week looking in to security systems that we had to wire up ourselves, and we picked one based off of reviews, not what was in the system!
+I spent a week looking in to security systems that we had to wire up ourselves.
+We picked one based off of reviews, not what was in the system!

-If you happen to be out of cell range on a hike, what good does it do to watch the video later of burglars stealing all your stuff?
-Even though the system can notify you of a break in, it does not notify the police, nor does it stop a burglar and prevent them from stealing in the first place.
+If you happen to be out of cell range on a hike, what good does it do to watch the video later of burglars stealing all your stuff anyhow?
+Even though the system can notify you of a break in, it does not notify the police.
+Nor does it stop a burglar and prevent them from stealing in the first place.

-So let’s look at a wireless system, this one in particular costs almost $800.
-This is the system I purchased, and wish I had spent my money elsewhere.
+So let’s look at a wireless system.
+This one in particular costs almost $800.
 What I do like about having security cameras, although a false sense of security, is the ability to check in on the house from time to time.
-The cameras alert us when the dog sitter shows up, or when a vehicle drives by the house, and any movement (aka a burglar) that occurs within the cameras field of view.
+The cameras alert you when the dog sitter shows up, or when a vehicle drives by the house, and any movement (aka a burglar) that occurs within the cameras field of view.

-My biggest complaint with this is the horrible app.
-It is very slow to respond, and I spend about 2-3 minutes trying to arm and disarm the system, as the app continually freezes on me and I have to reset the app.
-When an intruder has broken in to your home, you do not have time for this, you need to be calling the authorities.
+When an intruder has broken in to your home, you do not have time for these system issues.
+You need to be calling the authorities.
 In fact, a good home monitoring company would have already called the authorities!
 The Arlo system will not alert you with a loud audible screeching tone if somebody is breaking in to the home in the middle of the night.
-Sure the phone might ring a notification, but my phone does not wake me up!
+Sure the phone might ring a notification, but my phone does not wake me up with its Verizon jingle.

 Learn from my mistakes when choosing a security system to protect your home.
-Even if you had $300 saved up to purchase a cheaper wireless security system, is it really going to protect you?
-That $300 lasts you 6 months worth of professional monitoring services through places like ADT or ProtectAmerica.
+If you had $300 saved up to purchase a cheaper wireless security system, is it really going to protect you?
+That $300 lasts you 6 months worth of professional monitoring services through places like ADT, Vivint, or ProtectAmerica.

 Your family and your home are the most sacred parts of your life.
 Do you really want to just sit there and watch all your stuff be stolen?
 Or do you want a loud audible alarm to scare off the intruder and police to be notified immediately?
-Even though there is a monthly cost, ADT, Vivint, and many other companies will help you get a discount on your homeowners insurance policy, thereby making up some of that cost.
+ADT, Vivint, and many other companies will help you get a discount on your homeowners insurance policy, thereby making up some of that cost.
 For about $1 a day, even the smallest package that these monitoring companies have to offer are better systems at scaring off burglars and calling emergency services to your aid.